 Amendments

-The bylaws may be repealed or amended by a vote of the majority of the members present (only one vote as defined in Article IV, Section 4) at any regular meeting of the Association, or at any special meeting of the Association called for that purpose, , the members shall not have the power to change the purposes of the Association so as to decrease its rights and powers under the laws of the state, or to waive any requirement of bond or other provision for the safety and security of the property and funds of the Association or its members, or so to amend the bylaws as to effect a fundamental change in the policies of the Association.
+The bylaws may be repealed or amended by a vote of the majority of the members present, pursuant to Article V at any annual or special meeting of the Association.
+The members shall not have the power to change the purposes of the Association so as to decrease its rights and powers under the laws of the state, or to waive any requirement of bond or other provision for the safety and security of the property and funds of the Association or its members, or so to amend the bylaws as to effect a fundamental change in the policies of the Association.

 Definitions